Thomas Downing (restaurateur): Career

 Aside from being more upscale, Thomas's oyster bar was unique because women and children were encouraged by Thomas to dine there, as long as they were accompanied by their husbands or fathers.
 This was unusual, as the only females that were generally allowed entry to oyster cellars at that time were prostitutes.

 By 1835, Downing expanded his business to 3 and 7 Broad Street.
 He further innovated by adding catering and mail-order options to his restaurant.
 During the height of its success in 1842, Thomas's catering business was chosen by the City of New York to cater for the Boz Ball, an event which welcomed famous British author Charles Dickens to America.
 Internationally known, Thomas would ship his Oysters pickled, fried, or live to customers far and wide.

 One of the most notable recipients was Queen Victoria.
-The queen enjoyed her oysters so much, that she wrote Thomas a letter thanking him, and gifted him a gold chronometer watch, which became a Downing family heir loom.
-As Queen Victoria never travelled outside of Europe, this story may not in fact be true.
+The queen enjoyed her oysters so much, that she wrote Thomas a letter thanking him, and gifted him a gold chronometer watch, which became a Downing family heirloom.
+As Queen Victoria never travelled outside Europe, this story may not in fact be true.
 When Thomas died in 1866, his son George continued to run the restaurant until 1871.
 In 1910, the oyster population in New York had declined due to overfishing and pollution.
 By 1927, the last New York oyster bed was shut down, as a result of untreated sewage being dumped into the New York City water every day.

 Contributions as an abolitionist

-In addition to his success in oyster sales, Thomas Downing was known for his role as an abolitionist during the American civil rights movement of the 1860's.
+In addition to his success in oyster sales, Thomas Downing was known for his role as an abolitionist during the American civil rights movement of the 1860s.
 As a founding member of the community group The Committee of the Thirteen, he helped protect free African-Americans from being kidnapped and sold back into slavery.
 His restaurant was used as a stop on the Underground Railroad.
 Downing allowed run-away slaves to hide there while they travelled North to safety.

 In addition to wanting to establish the first upscale oyster cellar, Thomas wanted to use the opportunity that the wealth and power he gained with his success in business to help the black community.
 The restaurant's clientele consisted mainly of wealthy white people, who were most likely unaware that the money that they used to pay for their meals were helping fund the escape of enslaved African-Americans.